scalableminds/webknossos/docs/rest_api.md

 ### `GET /datasets/:organizationName/:dataSetName`

 #### Expects
- - In the url: `:organizationName` the url-safe name of your organization, e.g. `sample_organization`
+ - In the url: `:organizationName` the url-safe name of your organization, e.g. `sample_organization` or `edbdcad7d2033380`
  - In the url: `:dataSetName` the name of the dataset

 #### Returns
  - JSON object containing dataset information

+---
+### `POST /datasets/:organizationName/:dataSetName/createExplorational`

+#### Expects
+ - In the url: `:organizationName` the url-safe name of your organization, e.g. `sample_organization` or `edbdcad7d2033380`
+ - In the url: `:dataSetName` the name of the dataset
+ - In the JSON body: A list of layer parameter objects (`typ: AnnotationLayerType, fallbackLayerName: Option[String], resolutionRestrictions: Option[ResolutionRestrictions], name: Option[String]`) where the type `ResolutionRestrictions` is an object with `min: Option[Int], max: Option[Int]` and AnnotationLayerType is a string with possible values `Skeleton`, `Volume`.

+#### Returns
+ - JSON object containing annotation information about the newly created annotation, including the assigned id

+#### Changes Introduced in `v5`
+ - Now expects a List of layer parameters, rather than the old format (a single object containing `typ: String, fallbackLayerName: Option[String], resolutionRestrictions: Option[ResolutionRestrictions]`)

 ---
 ### `GET /datastores`